humdrum-tools/humdrum-documentation/guide/ch27/index.md

 Since the input may contain multiple-stops, we might consider the precaution of ensuring no more than one word per data record.
-For this we can use **humsed**.
+For this we can use <span class="tool">humsed</span>.
 Specifically, we can replace any spaces by a carriage return.
 Since the carriage return is interpreted by the shell as the instruction to begin executing a command, we need to escape it.
 Depending on the shell, the carriage return can be escaped in various